nnguy152/react-cheatsheet/components.md

   - Small
   - Testable

-There are two types of comoenents:
+There are two types of components:
-  - Presentational: Functional components that render data (does not have state) and can accept props.
+  _Presentational_: Functional components that render data (does not have state) and can accept props.

   ```
   const Welcome = () => {